01 of 04

 To create this bow, you can make your own ribbon out of almost any fabric to match any outfit or handbag.
 If you are using a fabric such a vinyl to make a pocketbook, you can glue two layers of the vinyl and cut it into strips the desired width of the bow and embellish the pocketbook or purse.
-(Tip: If the cut edge of the vinyl is not a great color, use a permanent marker to blend the cut edges.)

-Check the clearance racks for remnants of ribbon, lace, and trim that might make a bow to meed your needs.
+Check the clearance racks for remnants of ribbon, lace, and trim that might make a bow to meet your needs.
 Free Ribbon Resources are great ways to collect ribbon.
 Experiment with those scraps that were too big to throw away and create bows for packages, outfits and embellishing.Continue to 2 of 4 below.

 02 of 04